shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 ## The last step: splitting your output.txt

 Now you've got a file called `output.txt` on your machine.
 If you open that up in a text editor, you'll see it is replete with text, with various field delimiters, and other extraneous stuff that will make it difficult for you to get a sense of what's going on.
 One way of splitting this file up into useful bits is to split it at a useful reference point - perhaps at `oocihm`.
 There are many ways of achieving this: always google your problem!
 Ie, 'splitting file based on a pattern' will yield many different ways of doing this.
-You could try this:
+Mac users, you could try this from your terminal prompt in the folder where you've been doing your work:

 `sed 's/oocihm/\n&/2g' output.txt | split -dl1 --aditional-suffix=.txt - splitfile`

 There are two commands there, divided by the | ('pipe') character.
 Indeed, the output of the first command is 'piped' as the input into the second one.
 The first command, `sed` (which stands for 'stream editor') looks for the pattern in each line in your `output.txt`.
 When it finds it, it pipes it to the `split` command which throws it into a new file called `splitfile000.txt`, iterating the file name upwards each time.
-Google 'sed' and 'split' for examples to try on your own.
+Google 'sed' and 'split' for examples to try on your own. *Windows users* things are not quite as easy, but not too bad.
+In the zip file I provided you there is a script called `splitthingsup.sh` which contains the same `sed` command (modified slightly to work on your machine).
+Just run `splitthingsup.sh` from the git bash prompt.
+Ta da!
+Having everything split up will allow you to start doing text analysis.

+Experiment with the `sed` command.
+Google `sed patterns`.
+Can you improve the pattern to make the resulting files more useful for you?

 # Exercise 4: Tracking the ephemeral web